 These early sounds carried only one meaning: acceptance.
 A birth or a death, a sunrise or a sunset, a flood or a fire, a snowflake or a bud: each was greeted without bias or emotion.
 It simply was, so it was simply accepted.
 Mmm.

-Acceptance begets acceptance, so humans rarely spoke alone.
-When someone let out an “mmm,” it would often meet the ear of another person who, likely enough, was feeling acceptance right at that moment, or who wished to say “I accept your acceptance” and would “mmm” in return.
+And because acceptance begets acceptance, humans rarely spoke alone.
+When someone let out an “mmm,” it would often meet the ear of another person who was also feeling acceptance right at that moment, or who wished to say “I accept your acceptance” and would “mmm” in return.
 The mmm’s merged together and the song grew.

-And, when enough humans mmm’d together at just the right tone, the hum would catch at something invisible deep in the ground.
-There is only one resonant frequency of the planet, and the human hum matched the chord.
-Vibrating like a guitar string plucked by human voices, the very earth would sing- humming its one beautiful pure note, sounding its acceptance in return.
-Of all the animals, only humans could cause the earth to hum, which is why the humans were entrusted as the Keepers of the Earth.
-This bond was reinforced each time they joined together in the sacred communion of acceptance.
+And, when enough humans mmm’d together long enough and loud enough at just the right tone, the sound would catch at something invisible deep in the ground and the very earth would sing- vibrating like a guitar string plucked by human voices, humming its one beautiful pure note, sounding its acceptance in return.
+There is only one resonant frequency of the planet, and of all the animals, only humans could match it, only humans could unlock the song.
+That is why the humans were entrusted as the Keepers of the Earth.
+The bond between the earth and its keepers was reinforced each time they joined together in the sacred communion of acceptance.
 Mmm.

 Listen– A woman and a man lay in the early afternoon sun.
-They joined their bodies together in the way people sometimes do, and occasionally they would “mmm” in the way that people sometimes did.
-Within that the moment when tension gives way to release, the woman’s acceptance crossed over into something more and she cried out: “mmm!”
+They joined their bodies together in the way people sometimes do, and occasionally they would “mmm” in acceptance in the way that people sometimes did back then.
+And within the moment when tension gives way to release, the woman’s acceptance crossed over into something more and she cried out: “mmm!”
 It was the same noise as every other human noise had always been, yet something about it was undeniably different.
-That’s because it didn’t mean “I accept” or “I acknowledge” or even “I concur,” it meant “YES.”
-Through the experience of pleasure, she had come to know approval, and a new word was conceived.
+That’s because it didn’t mean “I accept” or “I acknowledge” or even “I agree,” it meant “YES.”
+Through the experience of pleasure, she had come to know approval, and a new word was conceived that day.

 With their bodies still intertwined, the man stopped and stared at the woman.
 Her eyes shone and her lips curled up at the edges- it was the first smile the man had ever seen.
 Seeing her this way, something shifted in his heart and he understood what she had meant.
 He spoke back at her in the new way.
 “Mmm!”
 “Yes.”
 “I agree with your agreement.”
-“What we did was good and what you said about what we did was good” all this was said with the new sound.
+All this was said with the new sound.
 The feeling was utterly new but immediately recognizable.
 Yes.

-Approval begets approval, and so the new sound spread rapidly.
+And because approval begets approval, the new sound spread rapidly.
 Humans began using their noises to agree with things: “mmm” to a sunrise, “mmm” to a meal, “mmm” to pleasure.
 It was a beautiful time of affirmation and encouragement and approval.
 When enough mmm’s were hummed, the earth still sang back, but it was weaker than before because the sound was changed, and it was shorter than before because these mmm’s caused the people to break out laughing, so great was their joy.

 Listen– A woman watched as her father lay weak on his deathbed.
-She had witnessed many passings in her life, but none since the new word had been born.
+She had witnessed many passings in her life, but none since the time of the new word had.
 She hummed over his frail body, a song of acceptance of his release from life, a song of approval of what he had done with it– and then, the old man’s peaceful stillness was broken by a sudden shallow gasp, and his last living breath passed through his open lips.
-The woman’s song caught in her throat and the tone shifted: “mmmm!”
+The woman’s song caught in her throat and the tone shifted: “mmm!”
 This sound, it was the same but also different.
 It was not an expression of acceptance or approval.
 It was a rejection, a dismissal, a curse: “NO.” The woman had discovered pain and its remnants were this new word.

 The other mourners looked at the woman.
 There was an ache in her eyes and her cheek was wet.
 It was the first tear they had ever seen.
 The anguished sound carried a feeling that echoed in the heart of each person and the room broke out in a swell of “mmm.”
 Together they joined to express a sorrow that they never knew existed with this new sort of sound.

-Disapproval begets disapproval, and the new sound spread rapidly.
+And because disapproval begets disapproval, the new sound spread rapidly.
 The chorus of consensus was broken and people began to speak this other “mmm” to lament and dissent and express discontent.
 It was unpleasant but satisfying.
-Some people tried to stop it but they could not, because there can be no head without a hind and there can be no “yes” without a “no,” not for long anyway.
+Some people tried to stop it but they could not, because there can be no head without a hind just as there can be no “yes” without a “no,” not for long anyway.
 And once their hearts had grown to know the emotion of pain, truly there was no going back.
 When enough mmms were hummed, the earth still sang back, but it was even weaker than before because the sound was distorted, and it was shorter than before because these mmm’s caused the people to break out crying, so great was their sadness.